tensorleap/tensorleap/examples/armbench_segmentation/README.md

 >**Mix-Object-Tote (14G)**: This subset consists of close-up images of mixed objects that are stored in either yellow or blue totes.
 Mix-Object-Tote comprises a total of 44,253 images of size 2448 by 2048 pixels and 467,225 annotations, with an average of 10.5 instances per tote.
 <br>
 >
-We used a subset of 3000 images from the `mix-object-tote` and split them into train, validation and unlabeled datasets, each with 1000 images
+We used a subset of 3000 images from the `mix-object-tote` and split them into train, validation, and unlabeled datasets, each with 1000 images

 <div style="display: flex; justify-content: center;">
     <div style="margin-right: 10px;">